-As a staff photographer at the Los Angeles Times for two decades, Rapping brought us four Presidential campaigns, five Olympic Games, three World Cup Soccer tournaments, three Academy Award shows and countless breaking news stories and sporting events.
-His gift for visually capturing historic moments broadened his understanding of world and national events and afforded him the chance to chronicle news events as they unfolded throughout the United States as well as in foreign locales such as South Africa, Australia, Papua New Guinea, Indonesia, Singapore, Guatemala, Mexico and Canada.
+As a staff photographer at the Los Angeles Times for two decades, Rapping brought us four Presidential campaigns, five Olympic Games, three World Cup Soccer tournaments, three Academy Award shows, and countless breaking news stories and sporting events.
+His gift for visually capturing historic moments broadened his understanding of the world and national events.
+It allowed him to chronicle news events as they unfolded throughout the United States and in foreign locales such as South Africa, Australia, Papua New Guinea, Indonesia, Singapore, Guatemala, Mexico, and Canada.

 Visit his website at www.arapping.com

-Only as Anacleto could do it he used his soft voice to explain how he had told everyone that he had been watching me cover the event.
-He said at some point Stanley is going on the stage to get some photos from behind the speakers–so just watch and see when it happens.
+Only as Anacleto could do it, he used his soft voice to explain how he had told everyone that he had been watching me cover the event.
+He said at some point, Stanley is going on the stage to get some photos from behind the speakers–so watch and see when it happens.

-Then just a minute after he said this I had come from another room and walked in and up on the stage.
+Then, just a minute after he said this, I came from another room and walked in and up on the stage.

-This is a great insight into how Anacleto taught.
-He didn’t just tell the students here is a shot list and you do it.
-He taught them not just what they needed to do to cover an event, but he also was teaching the students the power of observation.
+This is an excellent insight into how Anacleto taught.
+He didn’t just tell the students here is a shot list, and you do it.
+He taught them not just what they needed to do to cover an event, but he also led the students through the power of observation.

 Anacleto also was teaching the ability to anticipate.

-When I teach a long week workshop I like to Skype in a few of my friends and this helps break up the teaching and reminds the students to develop friendships with other photographers.
+When I teach a long week workshop, I Skype with a few of my friends, which helps break up the teaching and reminds the students to develop friendships with other photographers.

-Anacleto was one I always loved to Skype in with the classes.
+Anacleto was one I always loved to Skype with the classes.

 One of the topics that Anacleto liked to talk about was access.
-To get great photos you need access.
-Now he often talked about how credentials didn’t always work all that well.
-He talked about how being kind and courteous to everyone you meet will give you great access.
+To get great photos, you need access.
+He often talked about how credentials didn’t always work all that well.
+He spoke about how being kind and courteous to everyone you meet will give you excellent access.

-He talked about being back stage at the Oscars and how during the practices he talked to the guards and all the people backstage.
-Because he had developed those friendships those people not only let him through because they recognized him, but also alerted him to things going on that made for great photos.
+He talked about being backstage at the Oscars and how he spoke to the guards and all the people backstage during the practices.
+Because he had developed those friendships, those people not only let him through because they recognized him but also alerted him to things going on that made for great photos.

-Now Anacleto wasn’t so kind to make everyone feel like they were awesome photographers.
-Anacleto gave constructive criticism and also asked lots of questions during those portfolio reviews.
+Now Anacleto wasn’t so kind as to make everyone feel like they were excellent photographers.
+Anacleto gave constructive criticism and asked many questions during those portfolio reviews.

-Anacleto also wasn’t one of those that only showed up at workshops if he was paid to be there.
-I saw Anacleto come to the Southwestern Photojournalism workshop almost every year, except this past year when the cancer returned.
+Anacleto wasn’t one of those who only showed up at workshops if he was paid to be there.
+I saw Anacleto come to the Southwestern Photojournalism workshop almost yearly, except this past year when cancer returned.

-Those students who showed Anacleto their work the previous year would go and find him to show him their progress.
+Those students who showed Anacleto their work the previous year would find him to show him their progress.
 He was their mentor.

 I once had the privilege of hiring Anacleto to shoot the Rose Bowl for Chick-fil-A. This was the first time I saw how he worked for a client.
-I felt so comfortable with Anacleto throughout the process and he delivered wonderful images.
+I felt comfortable with Anacleto, and he delivered beautiful images throughout the process.